ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

   <img src="github_images/sequence.png" alt="Sequences 4 the win"/>
 </p>

 T.E.D.D.
-1104 consists of a Deep Convolutional Neural Network (Resnet: K He et al. 2016) followed by a Recurrent Neural Network (LSTM).
+1104 follows the End-to-end (E2E) learning approach and it consists of a Deep Convolutional Neural Network (Resnet: K He et al. 2016) followed by a Recurrent Neural Network (LSTM).
 The CNN receives as input a sequence of 5 images and generates for each one a vector representation.
 These representations are fed into the RNN that generates a unique vector representation for the entire sequence.
 Finally, a Feed-Forward Neural Network outputs the key to press in the keyboard based on the vector representation for the sequence.